Wendong-Huo/thesis-bodies/project/experiments/exp_010_misalign_obs_2/docs/hypothesis.md

 # What is tested?

-Suppose there are 16 walker2ds.
+Suppose there are 16 body variations, and they are the same type, e.g. walker2d.
-Is training on random order walker2ds the same with aligned order?
+The control is training a policy on them.
+The treatment is training a policy on them after shuffling the order of observations for all of them.

+We do this for 10 runs, in 4 types of bodies.

+Will there be any difference in performance?

 # What are Treatment and Control groups?